-WebCall Widget for In-page VoIP Calls Directly From Your Website
+WebCall Widget: In-page VoIP Calls

 Check out what a WebCall Widget is and how it works to place in-page VoIP Calls directly from your website.

-Create your WebCall Widget
+Creating Your WebCall Widget

-- Destination (SIP URI): The target address where calls will be connected.
+- Destination (SIP URI): The target address where calls connect.
 This must be a valid SIP URI in the format <extension>@<server>:<port> (e.g., [email protected]:5060).

 WebCall Widget Creation form

-The JWT Token's payload must include the following claims:
+The JWT token's payload must include:

-WebCall Widgets Page
+WebCall Widgets page

 def webcall_jwt